 Through a series of coordinated actions La Salle Academy relocated its student body from Second Street to occupy a significant portion of St. George Ukrainian Catholic School on Sixth Street, a 5 minute walk away.
 La Salle leased two large floors of the building and maintained its own identity.
 Both schools remained independent but shared a gymnasium and refectory.
 Simultaneously, the school and the Brothers residence on 2nd Street were leased to a for-profit private school.
 The leveraging of the property provided an annual income stream that allowed La Salle Academy to retire its debts and move the issue of deferred maintenance of its buildings to a third party.
 La Salle maintained control of the Annex on 2nd Street and constructed a new Brothers residence on the top two floors and developed the lower section for the President’s office, the Development and Alumni offices, and a variety of other student and alumni uses.

-With a new lease on life, La Salle continues its noble tradition of providing a first rate college preparatory education in the Catholic tradition and Lasallian spirit, with continued and special outreach to those students in most need.
+With a new lease on life and a growing student body, La Salle continues its noble tradition of providing a first rate college preparatory education in the Catholic tradition and Lasallian spirit, with continued and special outreach to those students in most need.